7 Best Tips to Lower Your Tax Bill from TurboTax Tax Experts

 2. Save for retirement

-Contributions to an Individual Retirement Account (IRA) can be a great way to lower your tax bill.
-The two most popular IRAs are Traditional and Roth, and the difference between them is when your contributions are taxed.
+Contributions to an Individual Retirement Account (IRA) and 401(k) plans can be a great way to lower your tax bill.
+The primary difference between them is that 401(k)s are typically a benefit provided by an employer and IRAs are retirement savings that you do on your own.

-Company sponsored 401(k) plans are the most popular option, since many employers often match employee contributions to their 401(k) plans.
-Experts recommend contributing either the full amount allowed annually ($23,000 for 2024 or $30,500 for taxpayers 50 and over), or - at least - the maximum amount that will be matched by your employer.
+Company-sponsored 401(k) plans are the most popular option, since many employers often match employee contributions to their 401(k) plans.
+Experts recommend contributing either the full amount allowed annually ($23,500 for 2025, or $31,000 for taxpayers ages 50-59 and those over 60, or $34,750 for those ages 60 through 63), or at least the maximum amount that will be matched by your employer.

-Roth IRAs are taxed upfront.
+Contributions to Roth IRAs are made with after-tax money.
 So, although these contributions don’t lower your tax bill in the present, the distributions you take when you retire, including earnings, are tax-free.

 3. Contribute to your HSA

-Originally created to help families save for college tuition, 529 plans were expanded by the Tax Cuts and Jobs Act of 2017 to cover savings for K-12 public, private, and religious school tuition.
-You can use up to $10,000 of 529 plan funds per year, per student, to pay qualified educational expenses.
+A 529 plan helps you save for education with tax-free growth and tax-free withdrawals for qualified expenses.
+Created to help families save for college tuition, 529 plans were expanded by the Tax Cuts and Jobs Act of 2017 to cover savings for K-12 public, private, and religious school tuition.
+For 2025, you can use up to $10,000 of 529 plan funds per year, per student, to pay qualified educational expenses.
+Starting in 2026, this amount doubles to $20,000 per year, per student.

 - The contributions you make to a 529 plan are not tax-deductible at the federal level, but part or all of them may be tax-deductible at the state level (the rules vary by state).